 Vice President of Events

-As Vice President of Events, Coleman is tasked with designing, creating, and handling all large events put on by the Council.
+Sheel Chandra is a Sophomore from Cary, NC majoring in Business and a member of Delta Upsilon.
+As Vice President of Events, Sheel is tasked with designing, creating, and handling all large events put on by the Council.
 In addition, he provides member chapters with assistance or advice as to how they can best plan their event.

 Vice President of Sustainability

-As Vice President of Sustainability, Alex works with individual chapters to implement policies and changes to reduce their environmental footprint.
+Andrew Kabealo is a Sophomore double majoring in Economics and Environmental Studies from Winston Salem, NC and a member of Sigma Nu.
+As Vice President of Sustainability, Andrew works with individual chapters to implement policies and changes to reduce their environmental footprint.
 Additionally, he works with other sustainability focused student organizations to devise new ways for inter-organizational collaboration.